whokilleddb/BoosterDriver/README.md

 |`BOOLEAN Exclusive` |`FALSE`| Specifies if the device object represents an [exclusive device](https://learn.microsoft.com/en-us/windows-hardware/drivers/).
 Most drivers set this value to **FALSE**. |
 |`PDEVICE_OBJECT *DeviceObject` |`&device_obj`| Pointer to a variable that receives a pointer to the newly created [DEVICE_OBJECT](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/ns-wdm-_device_object) structure. |

 If the function runs successfully - we should have a valid Device object.
-This address to this device can also be found at the first index of the linked list pointed by `DeviceObject` field of `DriverObject`.
+This address to this device can also be found at the first index of the linked list pointed by the `DeviceObject` field of `DriverObject`.

 ![](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/images/3devobj.png)

 Next up, we also create a symbolic link for the device so that the client can easily access it.
 We use the `IoCreateSymbolicLink()` function to create a symbolic link to our device called `\??\Booster` where `\??` is a "fake" prefix that refers to per-user Dos devices.

-However, if the `IoCreateSymbolicLink()` fails, we need to delete the previously created device object as if `DriverEntry()` function returns something other than `STATUS_SUCCESS`, the unload routine is never called - so we don't have any opportunities to clean up after ourselves.
+However, if the `IoCreateSymbolicLink()` fails, we need to delete the previously created device object as if the `DriverEntry``()`` function returns something other than `STATUS_SUCCESS`, the unload routine is never called - so we don't have any opportunities to clean up after ourselves.
 If we do not delete the device object - we will leak the device object.

 Finally, we return the valid `NTSTATUS` from the function signifying that the `DriverEntry` routine was complete.